lizhanhui/elastic-stream/sdks/frontend-rs/README.md

-Unlike the data nodes, front-end SDK crate is built on top of `tokio` so that no additional requirement on host is posed.
+Unlike the range servers, front-end SDK crate is built on top of `tokio` so that no additional requirement on host is posed.